louis77/nova-http-client/README.md

 - [X] Show HTTP response headers in output
 - [X] Add support to provide HTTP headers
 - [X] Add support to provide HTTP body
+- [ ] Accept local filenames as body payload
+- [ ] Variables
+- [ ] Auto-completion for Content-Type
+- [ ] Provide snippets for basic requests
+- [ ] Request history in a sidebar
+- [ ] Support for XML responses
+- [ ] Elaborate on RFC 2616

 <p align="right">(<a href="#readme-top">back to top</a>)</p>